Installing NGINX Controller

 If you are currently logged in to the NGINX Controller GUI in a browser, sign out and log in again.
 (To sign out, click on your username in the upper right‑hand corner and select Sign Out from the drop‑down menu.)
 For optimal performance, also flush your browser cache.

-Update the NGINX Controller agent on each monitored NGINX Plus instance, using the OS package management system.
+Agent was installed from Controller Version 2.0.0 or newer: Update the NGINX Controller agent on each monitored NGINX Plus instance, using the OS package management system.
 The following commands are appropriate for Ubuntu systems.

 $ sudo apt-get update $ sudo apt-get install nginx-controller-agent